-The American Medical Association stops short of declaring alcoholism a disease but does recognize alcoholics as legitimate patients: “Hospitals should be urged to consider admission of such patients with a diagnosis of alcoholism based upon the condition of the individual patient, rather than a general objection to all such patients.”
+The American Medical Association stops short of declaring alcoholism a disease but does recognize alcoholics as legitimate patients: “Hospitals should be urged to consider the admission of such patients with a diagnosis of alcoholism based upon the condition of the individual patient, rather than a general objection to all such patients.”

 The Veteran’s Health Administration begins developing alcoholism treatment units within its national network of VA hospitals.